 An international group of experts have highlighted the critical role of diet in shaping the efficacy of prebiotics and probiotics.

-The authors, including Professor Kevin Whelan from the Department of Nutrition, recommend in a paper published Nature Microbiology that researchers across the globe should collect data on participants’ background diets as part of their future probiotic and prebiotic trials.
+The authors, including Professor Kevin Whelan from the Department of Nutritional Sciences, recommend in a paper published Nature Microbiology that researchers across the globe should collect data on participants’ background diets as part of their future probiotic and prebiotic trials.
 The group made 10 key recommendations on the design, conduct and reporting of future probiotic and prebiotic clinical trials, including:

 - Considering whether, and how, to harmonise the diet of your study population before the intervention.